 Slightly smaller than their African cousins, the Asian Elephant can be found in India and South East Asia.
 They used to have their habitat across the whole continent, but now Asian elephants are restricted to just 15% of their original habitat.

 Among Asian Elephants, there are three subspecies: Indian, Sri Lankan and Sumatran.
 Their physical differences are related to their geographical location.
-For example: the Sri Lankan subspecies is the largest and the darkness of the Asian elephants with areas of no skin colour on different parts of the body (for example the trunk and belly).
+For example: the Sri Lankan subspecies is the largest and the darkest of the Asian elephants with areas of no skin colour on different parts of the body (for example the trunk and belly).

-Also, amongst the three subspecies of Asian Elephants, they differ slightly when it comes to their characteristics and behaviour.
-For example: the Indian Elephant can spend up to 19 hours a day eating, and they feed on mainly grasses but also banana and rice.
+Also, amongst the three subspecies of Asian Elephants, they differ slightly when it comes to their characteristics and behavior.
+For example: the Indian Elephant can spend up to 19 hours a day eating, and they feed on mainly grasses but also bananas and rice.
 You may be lucky enough to see one of these Indian Elephants near a water source as they have to drink at least once a day.

 Physical Traits of the Asian Elephant